simple1sheet/Abyss-Climb/replit.md

 Abyss Climber is a full-stack web application that gamifies rock climbing progress tracking.
 Built with a "Made in Abyss" anime theme, it allows users to log climbing sessions, track boulder problems, complete quests, and progress through different "layers" of difficulty.
 The app combines climbing data with RPG-style elements like experience points, achievements, and a whistle-based level system.

 **Current Status**: Fully functional with completely redesigned skill system using grade-based progression instead of XP.
 Features 5 organized skill categories with accordion-style UI, independent quest management with complete/discard functionality, and grade-based whistle advancement.
-All components display real user data with no placeholder content. **Latest Update**: Enhanced Whistle Progress dashboard with meaningful statistics - now shows average grade (7 days), quest completion progress, top skill category, and weekly session count, all dynamically calculated from real user data.
+All components display real user data with no placeholder content. **Latest Update**: Comprehensive Progress Tab overhaul with fixed whistle XP system, enhanced statistics section, and personal milestones tracking - now provides complete progress analytics with proper XP thresholds, streak tracking, and milestone achievements.

 ## User Preferences